 November 16, 2011 source: the Gates Notes

 Bill Gates has posted a really good writeup on energy storage and the innovative company Energy Cache on his blog, Taking Energy Storage to a Higher Level.
-Energy Cache is a recent early-stage investment of Claremont Creek Ventures and we’re excited about its new approach to storing electricity that could help lower the cost of clean, renewable energy for everyone.
-Stay tuned, . . .
+Energy Cache is a recent early-stage investment of Claremont Creek Ventures and we’re excited about its new approach to storing electricity that could help lower the cost of clean, renewable energy for . . .

 → Read full post: Bill Gates blogs about Claremont Creek Ventures’ investment company, Energy Cache